morganmmoore/EmployeeTracker/README.md

 3. View all employees,
 4. Add a role,
 5. Add an employee,
-6. and Update and employee role
+6. and Update an employee role

 ## Table of Contents